An Act to Establish a Tax-Free Savings Program for Individuals with Disabilities known as the ABLE ACT.

 we also maintain a strong voice on Capitol Hill to shape federal policy that provides benefits, supports, and services across the lifespan for all affected by autism.

-The Second Regular Session of the 127th Maine Legislature has convened.
+The First Regular Session of the 128th Maine Legislature has convened in December 2016 and started actively working the first week of January 2017.
 The Board of the Autism Society of Maine will follow bills during this legislative session that affect

 individuals on the Autism spectrum and that we believe may be of interest to our members.
 We will provide Legislative Alerts to make sure that you are aware of the bills we are